|Upon project inception, move quickly to adopt a coherent Pattern Palette. Continue to mature your team palette throughout the project life cycle.|

 Pattern adoption is a team design exercise that begins the process of aligning divergent technical perspectives.
 There is no need to wait for key stakeholders’ to fully articulate their complete set of project requirements.
 Technical alignment is particularly important for newly constituted teams during their “norming” phase.

-We have observed project teams benefiting from face-to-face conversations when beginning with patterns from the PED Unified Pattern Language Collections, while enriching their palette from other sources.
+We have observed project teams benefiting from face-to-face conversations when reflecting upon patterns from the PED Unified Pattern Language Collections, while similarly enriching their team palette from other sources.
 We concur enthusiastically with the sixth principle of the Agile Manifesto: “the most efficient and effective method of conveying information to and within a development team is face-to-face conversation.”
 A mature self-organizing team will leverage its collective wisdom by seeking opportunities to maximize the amount of work not done; collaborative adoption of patterns that guide effective development realizes one such opportunity.

 Consider acknowledging a team champion to promote pattern adoption.